jomjohn/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

----
-title: "Installing the Apache Drill Sandbox"
+# Installing the Apache Drill Sandbox
-date:
-parent: "Learn Drill with the MapR Sandbox"
----
 ## Prerequisites

 The MapR Sandbox with Apache Drill runs on VMware Player and VirtualBox, free